Death of Alberto Nisman: Death

 Nisman was found next to a Bersa gun, .22 caliber, in his 13th-floor apartment in the Torre del Parque building within the upscale Le Parc Puerto Madero development located in Puerto Madero, Buenos Aires.
-At 3 a.m. on Monday, 19 January 2015, after Nisman's mother failed to open the bathroom door, a locksmith managed to open a service door which was locked from inside.
-When they managed to get inside, Nisman's body was found lifeless on the floor, along with a pistol and a cap bullet.
+At 3 a.m. on Monday, 19 January 2015, after Nisman's mother failed to open the apartment door, a locksmith managed to open a service door which was locked from inside.
+When they managed to get inside, Nisman's body was found lifeless on the floor of the bathroom, lying against the door, along with a pistol and a cap bullet.

 According to the autopsy, Nisman died the previous afternoon and had an entry bullet wound on the right parietal (temple) of his head, two inches above the ear; the bullet remained inside the head with no exit wound.
 His body was found inside the bathroom and blocking the door, and there were no signs of forced entry or robbery in the apartment.
 The paraffin test did not reveal any gunshot residue on Nisman's hands, suggesting that he may not have fired the gun himself.
 The results of such a test, however, may not be conclusive, as the gun involved is of small caliber and may leave no trace.
 His body did not have signs of physical attack, and Prosecutor Fein commented that there were no items suggesting the presence of other people at the crime scene.
 Fein announced on 9 February, however, that DNA from a second person was found on a coffee cup in the kitchen sink.
 Nisman had made numerous cryptic comments shortly before his death, including a WhatsApp message that said "I'm better than ever and sooner than later the truth will prevail".